AnExampleCompany/demo/README.md

 # Debricked Demo Repository

-This repository is an official demo by [Debricked](https://debricked.com) to showcase common obstacles and risks related to open source dependencies.
-It demonstrates how our tools help you analyze, detect, and manage dependency risks automatically using GitHub Actions.
+This is an intentionally vulnerable demo repository by [Debricked](https://debricked.com) that showcases common obstacles and risks related to open source dependencies.
+It demonstrates how our tool helps you analyze, detect, manage and remediate open source risks.

-## Features

-- **Comprehensive Dependency Analysis:** Identify potential risks and vulnerabilities in your open source dependencies.
-- **GitHub Actions Integration:** Automatically scan for dependency issues with our pre-configured GitHub Actions workflow.
-- **Practical Examples:** Explore sample projects and configurations that illustrate dependency issues and how Debricked can help mitigate them.

-## Prerequisites

-Before you begin, ensure you have:

-- A GitHub account and a cloned copy of this repository.
-- A Debricked API key.
-If you don't have one, obtain it from your [Debricked account](https://debricked.com).
-- Basic knowledge of GitHub Actions and repository configuration.

 ## Getting Started

-### 1. Clone the Repository
+### 1. Create your copy of the Repository

+This repository comes with a pre-configured GitHub Actions workflow located at `.github/workflows/debricked-scan.yml`, but it is also possible to scan it locally using the [Debricked CLI](https://github.com/debricked/cli/tree/main) or with your CI/CD tool of choice.
+For more information, visit [the documentation](https://docs.debricked.com/tools-and-integrations/integrations).

+To do: Add more information on Forking vs Cloning etc.

 Clone the demo repository to your local machine: